davenquinn/Attitude/docs/index.rst

    :width: 500px

 The error-analysis and visualization process developed here is crucial to creating accurate and consistent representations of geological orientations from remote-sensing data.
-The methodology was developed primarily to support the analysis of geological orientations from Mars imagery and photogrammetric elevation models, but it can be applied to any remote-sensing dataset that captures the three-dimensional linear trace of a planar feature.
+The methodology was primarily developed to support the analysis of geological orientations from Mars imagery and photogrammetric elevation models, but it can be applied to any remote-sensing dataset that exposes the three-dimensional linear trace of a planar feature.
 The method's flexibility and independence from input view geometry make it particularly suited to unmanned aerial vehicle (UAV) and ad-hoc structure-from-motion (SfM) datasets.

 By default, the method uses principal-component analysis (PCA) to perform an orientation-independent regression.
 The Python module also contains